Back to blog

 What's a good review rating?

-Anything above 4.5 stars is competitive.
+Anything above 4.5 stars is reassuring to a homeowner.
 Aim for 4.7 or higher.
-A single bad review will tank your average if you only have 5 reviews.
-Get to 30+ reviews and one bad review barely moves the needle.
+A single bad review will sting if you only have 5, so build volume — get to 30+ reviews and one bad one barely registers.

 If you can spend 30 minutes a week on it, do it yourself.
-If you can't, hire someone or use Appointly to make sure it's done right.
-Don't ignore it though.
-Competitors who are active will beat you.
+If you can't, hire someone to keep it active.
+Either way, don't let it go stale — a neglected profile costs you closes.